 Celebrations of success

-We celebrate the achievements of HLTAs who have been nominated by head teachers and colleagues for special recognition by hosting an annual HLTA of the Year Awards evening in July – a major event in our calendar.
+We celebrate the achievements of HLTAs who have been nominated by head teachers and colleagues for special recognition by hosting an annual HLTA of the Year Awards evening each year – a major event in our calendar.
 It is a wonderful opportunity for HLTAs share their success with family and friends; as one presenter put it, “The room was full of winners….all of them making a huge difference to the lives of children and young people in our regions.”